 In my opinion taking the bus only makes sense if you plan to end your trip after a day or two exploring Lake McDonald.

 Make sure to book your red bus tour ahead of visiting Glacier National Park so that you can ensure you get a seat!

 Widely considered one of the most beautiful roads in the world, the Going to the Sun Road is approximately 50 miles long and will take about 2 hours to drive (depending on traffic conditions).
 The road itself spans the width of the park.
 No Glacier National Park itinerary is complete without it.

 Along the way there are some great spots to stop, explore, and snap some iconic photos.
 Let’s start with the “secret” that virtually everyone already knows about: Hidden Lake.

 At the base of Mt.
 Cannon, there’s a pristine lake that gently rests between the park’s towering mountain ranges.
 This is a must see spot that you’ll regret missing if you don’t stop.

 The trailhead for Hidden Lake is located behind the Logan Pass Visitor Center.
 The trail to the overlook is an easy 2.7 miles round trip with a moderate 460 feet of elevation gain (all on the way there).

-For the full trail and details check out our article: 15 Epic Hikes in Glacier National Park
+For the full trail and details check out: 15 Epic Hikes in Glacier National Park

 Sunset at St. Mary Lake – Wild Goose Island Overlook